 How right Hobsbawn is!
 We are enamored of ‘heroic history’ and always look for the hero who ushered in the ‘new’.
 We pay no attention to how the transition was initiated or who triggered it.
 Wrong.

 The wrecker is as important as the builder

 The hero is also – even foremost – the one who had the sense to destroy the old without making shambles of it.
 The wrecker is just as important as the builder, if not more.

 The true hero makes the inevitable happen.
 Like Moses, however, this hero will most likely only lead his people till the Jordan, yielding to a new man for crossing into the Land of Milk and Honey.

-Other statement would qualify, according to this point of view.
-Foremost I’d cite President EISENHOWER, who made the KENNEDY-JOHNSON duo inevitable.
+1 Other statements would qualify, according to this point of view.
+Foremost I’d cite President Eisenhower, who made the Kennedy-Johmson duo inevitable.

 The original post was first published on DeepDip.